Visit Loikaw, Myanmar

 If you’re curious about the state’s most-boasted-about dish, the Kayah sausage, you can visit the home of a family who make the spicy snack.
 There’s the opportunity to see how they’re produced and try for yourself, although as fresh animal products are being used, it’s not an experience for everyone.

-If you’d rather simply snack on a sausage, or try one of the region’s other local delicacies, Loikaw has a nightly street food market along the banks for the Pilu River River each night.
+If you’d rather simply snack on a sausage, or try one of the region’s other local delicacies, Loikaw has a nightly street food market along the banks of the Pilu River each night.
 Myae oh myi shae is a popular dish made from tofu, noodles and seasonal vegetables.

 One of the town’s key draws is the surrounding villages, which are populated by a range of ethnic groups, each with their own traditions.
 Kayah is predominately a Catholic state, marked by the freshly painted churches along the roadsides.
 But, before Italian missionaries arrived in the late 19th century, many people were animist, and you’ll still find some villages who hold these beliefs.